jhass/crystal-gobject/README.md

     version: ~> 0.3.1
 ```

-For libraries that have convenience wrappers you just require them under the `goject`
+For libraries that have convenience wrappers you just require them under the `gobject`
 namespace.
 For example:

 ```cr